erdii/enhancements/enhancements/E-0001-secret-handling.md

 The api must:
 - Default `.spec.strategy` to `{watch: {}}` (default to the watch strategy if unspecified).
-- Enforce that the `.spec.strategy` is immutable and cannot be chanded on a live SecretSync object to avoid cache/finalizer confusions.
+- Enforce that the `.spec.strategy` is immutable and cannot be changed on a live SecretSync object to avoid cache/finalizer confusions.
 - Enforce that only `.spec.stategy.watch` or `.spec.stategy.poll` are set and not both.
 - Enforce that, if the `poll` strategy is in use, then `.spec.stategy.poll.interval` must be set.
 - Enforce a lower bound on `.spec.stategy.poll.interval` to prevent DoSing the pko-manager.
 - Enforce an upper bound on the length of `.spec.dest[]` which must not exceed 32 items to prevent DoSing the pko-manager.
-- Enforce unique items in `.spec.dest[]`.
+- Enforce unique items in `.spec.dest[]` + `.spec.src`.
 - Report a Paused status condition.
 - Report a Sync status condition.
-  - (Optional - feasibility unverified) PKO probes reflecting degraded workload health when a synced secret vanishes or during out-of-sync times after a source secret has been changed and the resynchronization hasn't happened yet
 - Report a Phase, like our other APIs do, too.

 #### Package controller changes for SecretSync support features